ofygel/7kyz-bot/ENVIRONMENT.md

 ## Session cache

-- `REDIS_URL` – Optional Redis connection string.
-When provided, the bot mirrors the per-user session payload in Redis to shield conversations from short-lived PostgreSQL outages.
 - `SESSION_TTL_SECONDS` – Session cache expiration in seconds.
 Defaults to 86400 (24 hours).
 Lower the value to reduce memory usage when Redis is shared with other services.